Dan Green

 How To Share Our Research

-Homebuyer.com makes its mortgage research generally available to help home buyers better understand the mortgage market and to promote decency and fair treatment for all first-time home buyers.
+Homebuyer.com conducts mortgage research to help home buyers better understand the mortgage market and to promote decency and fair treatment for all first-time home buyers.

 Our generational home buyer research can be shared in social media platforms, personal blogs, and online forums or used in academic and professional presentations with proper attribution.
 We request that you adhere to the following attribution guidelines while doing so: